Notice: Annual Tax Reporting Forms

 For U.S. citizens, resident aliens or estates receiving pensions and annuities.

 This form notifies Wespath of the federal income tax amount you elect to withhold from benefit payments.
-To revoke or change your withholding elections, you must submit a new IRS Form W-4P to Wespath if you are currently receiving benefit payments expected to last at least 10 years, or are being paid over your life expectancy.
+To revoke or change your withholding elections, complete a new IRS Form W-4P in Benefits Access if you are currently receiving benefit payments expected to last at least 10 years, or are being paid over your life expectancy.